-Indirect evidence for synaptic cleft acidification during electrical signaling has been provided by studies that measured the inhibition of presynaptic voltage-gated Ca2+ channel currents that are inhibited by protons - and estimated the acidification in the synaptic cleft to 0.2-0.6 pH units (DeVries, 2001; Palmer, Hull, Vigh & von Gersdorff, 2003; Vessey et al., 2005).
+Indirect evidence for synaptic cleft acidification during electrical signaling has been provided by studies that measured the inhibition of presynaptic pH-sensitive voltage-gated Ca^{2+} channel currents and estimated the acidification in the synaptic cleft to 0.2-0.6 pH units (DeVries, 2001; Palmer, Hull, Vigh & von Gersdorff, 2003; Vessey et al., 2005).
 Recent studies with fluorescent pH indicators showed that presynaptic stimulation led to acidification of the synaptic cleft in synapses formed by vestibular hair cells and the calyx nerve terminal of the turtle Trachemys scripta elegans (Highstein, Holstein, Mann & Rabbitt, 2014) and in synapses of mouse lateral amygdala (Du et al., 2014).
-These pH patterns differed from the alkalinization-acidification observed in earlier studies.
-The differences might be due to the different brain regions that were investigated or due to the configuration of the measurements.
+These pH patterns differed from the alkalinization-acidification observed in earlier studies, probably due to different locations of the studied synapses or due to the configuration of the measurements.
 Several mechanisms may contribute to the acidification of the synaptic cleft.
 The synaptic vesicles containing neurotransmitters that are continuously replenished with protons by the H+-ATPase pumps are an important source of protons in synapses (Beyenbach & Wieczorek, 2006; Vavassori & Mayer, 2014).
 There is evidence that the pH of cholinergic, glutamatergic and GABAergic synaptic vesicles can reach values as acidic as pH ~5.5 (DeVries, 2001; Dietrich & Morad, 2010; Fuldner & Stadler, 1982; Michaelson & Angel, 1980; Miesenbock, De Angelis & Rothman, 1998; Palmer, Hull, Vigh & von Gersdorff, 2003).
-The synaptic vesicles fuse with the presynaptic neuronal plasma membrane during neurotransmission and release their acidic content together with the neurotransmitters into the synaptic cleft.
-The acidification of the synaptic cleft observed in the lateral amygdala had only a small amplitude (<0.1 pH unit), and a time constant of 0.5-1 s, thus much slower than the release of synaptic vesicles (Du et al., 2014).
+The acidification of the synaptic cleft observed in the mouse lateral amygdala had only a small amplitude (<0.1 pH unit), and a time constant of 0.5-1 s, thus much slower than the release of synaptic vesicles (Du et al., 2014).
 Highstein et al. also observed an acidification time course of ~0.5 s (Highstein, Holstein, Mann & Rabbitt, 2014).
 The slow kinetics may point to acid-base transporters as the source of this proton release into the synaptic cleft.
-Consistent with this hypothesis, it was demonstrated in cultured rat cerebellar granule cells that transient synaptic cleft acidification during GABAergic transmission was at least in part due to the activity of the Na+/H+ exchanger (Dietrich & Morad, 2010).
+Consistent with this hypothesis, transient synaptic cleft acidification in cultured rat cerebellar granule cells during GABAergic transmission was found to be at least in part due to the activity of the Na+/H+ exchanger (Dietrich & Morad, 2010).

-The activity of many neuronal ion channels is pH-dependent (Table 4), suggesting that the pHe changes during neuronal activity modulate ion channel function.
+The activity of many neuronal ion channels is pH-dependent (Table 3), suggesting that the pHe changes during neuronal activity modulate ion channel function.
 In general, alkaline extracellular pH favors inward currents, thus enhancing excitability, while acidic extracellular pH depresses excitability in many circumstances (Chesler, 2003) and can be considered as negative feedback since it is caused by neuronal stimulation.
-The initial short alkalinization is sufficient for relieving the proton block of a significant fraction of NMDA receptors and to activate different classes of voltage-gated calcium channels, thus increasing the glutamatergic excitation and boosting neurotransmitter release (Makani et al., 2012; Tombaugh & Somjen, 1996).
-ASICs are directly activated by extracellular protons, in contrast to most other excitatory ion channels, which are inhibited by acidification.
-Administration of specific ASIC1a antagonists or disruption of the ASIC1a gene eliminates the majority of the acidinduced currents in the CNS neurons (Wemmie, Taugher & Kreple, 2013; Wu et al., 2013).
+ASICs in contrast are activated by extracellular acidification.
+Administration of specific ASIC1a antagonists or disruption of the ASIC1a gene eliminates the majority of the acid-induced currents in CNS neurons (Wemmie, Taugher & Kreple, 2013; Wu et al., 2013).
 This demonstrates that the ASIC1a homomers and ASIC1a-containing heteromers are the principal sensors of rapid extracellular acidification in the brain.
 ASIC1a, -2a and -2b are widely expressed in the CNS (rev. in (Kellenberger & Schild, 2015; Wemmie, Taugher & Kreple, 2013)).
-Localization by immunohistochemistry studies, evidence for the interaction with the postsynaptic proteins PICK1 and AKAP150, as well as co-localization with PSD-95 in spines indicate together that ASIC1a has a somatodendritic distribution (Zha, 2013).
-The ASICs in the postsynaptic site are well situated to detect rapid synaptic pH changes.
+Localization by immunohistochemistry studies, evidence for the interaction with the postsynaptic proteins PICK1 and AKAP150, as well as co-localization with PSD-95 in spines indicate together that ASIC1a has a somatodendritic distribution (Zha, 2013) and is well situated for the detection of rapid synaptic pH changes.
+Several recent studies expressed light-activated proton pumps in neurons or astrocytes.
+Light-induced activation of these pumps led to extracellular acidification and ASIC activation (Ferenczi et al., 2016; Li, Yang & Canessa, 2014; Zeng, Liu, Liu, She, Wu & Xu, 2015).